astralfrontier/chaosfrontier-org-wiki/games/sycamour-division.md

 * [Session 13](sycamour-division/session-13) - Team vs. Museum.
 Laser Hawk gets a hammer.
 * [Session 14](sycamour-division/session-14) - Team vs. Van.
 Two villains down, and a hospital stay.
   * [Session 14a](sycamour-division/session-14a) - Melody and Nick vs. Intimidation.
 Crushes, fear, and pinky promises.
+# Season 2
+* [Session 15](sycamour-division/session-15) - Team vs. The Media.
+The future of the Children of the Night.
 # Background
 * [Red Vox](sycamour-division/red-vox)
 * [Sycamour](sycamour-division/sycamour)